CellProfiling/HDCA-FetalLung-SpatialProteomics/README.md

 # HDCA-FetalLung-SpatialProteomics
-Custom software written for analysis of spatial proteomics data from the fetal lung acquired in the HDCA project.
+Custom software written for analysis of spatial proteomics data from fetal lung acquired in the HDCA project.
 More descriptions follow here shortly.

 ## Reusing
 The software provided in this repository was developed for data analysis as presented in [this preprint](https://doi.org/10.1101/2024.01.25.577163).